Monsanto concealed effects of toxic chemical for decades, Ohio AG says in suit

 The suit alleges that Monsanto learned of PCBs’ toxic effects in the 1930s, yet it kept producing the compound while concealing its effects.

-The suit says the company acknowledged that prolonged exposure could produce “systemic toxic effects” in an internal memo in 1937, so it undertook a “decades-long campaign of misinformation and deception.”
+The suit claims the company acknowledged that prolonged exposure could produce "systemic toxic effects" in an internal memo in 1937, so it undertook a "decades-long campaign of misinformation and deception."